jagcompacion/cats-in-paris-frontend/README.md

 ## Submission

-Please submit your solution as a .zip file oro similar, and send to john@imaginationlabs.cloud
+Please submit your solution as a .zip file or similar, and send back

 Good luck! 😺